 Community Members Preparedness Understand the potential risk and impact of flooding.
 Prepare homes and property to reduce the impact of flooding.
 Understand warnings and other triggers for action and the safest actions to take in a flood.
 Households, institutions and businesses develop plans to manage flood risks, sharing and practicing this with family, friends, employees and neighbours.
-Have an emergency kit.
-Be involved in local emergency planning processes.
+Have an emergency kit; and Be involved in local emergency planning processes.
 Recovery Assist with community clean-up if required and able to do so.
 Participate in After Action Reviews if required.
-Name of farmer or flood warning networks Provide flood information to the NSW SES Unit Commanders.
-There is only one flood warning system, which is for small community of about a dozen houses at Tall Timbers Estate.
-This is off Tuggerah St, Lisarow.
-This is an SMS warning system that provides automated messages from the nearby water level gauge and is operated and maintained by Manly Hydraulics Laboratory (MHL).
-Unfortunately this gauge is not currently operating and is scheduled for an upgrade later this year.
-Community assistance groups Community groups sources through FACS and LEMC.
-Various community groups offer support with tasks including filling of sandbags.